OKC Monarch Garden School Grant Program

 - Form a team of three teachers to plan, install and maintain the garden and to develop educational projects involving the garden.

-- Send at least one teacher from the monarch garden team to Monarch Heroes curriculum training on Saturday, July 20, 2019 and Saturday, August 24, 2019.
+- Send at least one teacher from the monarch garden team to Monarch Heroes curriculum training.
 A stipend of $100 will be paid to each teacher who attends the curriculum training, for a total of $200 per teacher for attending two training sessions.
 A maximum of three teachers from each school can attend each training.

 - Register the garden on okiesformonarchs.org and nwf.org/Garden-for-Wildlife/Create/Schoolyards/Certify, after it is installed.